FBI Finds Jahon Fuller, Missing Georgia Teen With Autism, In Closet At Suspect's Home In Westchester County

 EASTCHESTER, N.Y.
 (CBSNewYork) — A teenager with autism reported missing from Georgia is safe after the FBI tracked him to a home in an upscale Westchester County suburb.

-The 16-year-old was allegedly lured by a man who befriended him on a video gaming platform, CBS2’s Tony Aiello reported after speaking with the boy and his relieved mother Friday.READ MORE: Detective Shot In Leg While Trying To Serve Search Warrant In Long Branch
+The 16-year-old was allegedly lured by a man who befriended him on a video gaming platform, CBS2’s Tony Aiello reported after speaking with the boy and his relieved mother Friday.READ MORE: Police Looking For Man Accused Of Threatening To Kill Women, Stealing MetroCards At Lower Manhattan Subway Stations

 Jahon Fuller vanished from suburban Atlanta on Oct.
 27. The FBI found him 900 miles north in Eastchester, New York on Nov.
 2. He was hiding in a closet at a home occupied by 26-year-old Mark Valente.

-Note: Editor’s note: This story was first published Nov.
-5.